Saturday, January 25, 2025

 Reservoir Dogs announced Quentin Tarantino's arrival, but Pulp Fiction cemented his place as a quirky, idiosyncratic filmmaker whose presence was going to be felt in Hollywood for a while.

 Pulp Fiction contains many recognizable elements and tropes from the crime and film noir genres - professional hitmen, crime bosses, murder gone wrong, etc. - but the presentation and layout are wholly original.
 The movie has its moments of shocking violence and sequences of almost unbearable tension, but the overall effect is comedic.
-Despite the ghastliness on display and the morally bankrupt characters who commit atrocities, the viewer can't help but laugh (as long as they aren't too squeamish).
+Despite the ghastliness and the morally bankrupt characters who commit atrocities, the viewer can't help but laugh (as long as they aren't too squeamish).